 I love veggie stir-fries.
 To me they're like the little black dress of weeknight cooking.
-You can essentially throw in whatever vegetables you have on hand, add some sort of protein, whizz together a sauce, spoon the whole thing over rice, and that's dinner done did.
+You can essentially throw in whatever vegetables you have on hand, add some sort of protein, whizz together a sauce, spoon the whole thing over rice, and that's dinner done.

-This Red Curry Stir Fry is one of my faves, because not only is it LOADED with vegetables and a rich red curry coconut sauce, but it also uses a super-speedy cooking technique with the tofu that I know you'll love.
+Quick and easy recipes like HNL community-fave Sticky Tofu or Tempeh Teriyaki are great, but this Red Curry Vegetable Stir Fry is one of my faves, because not only is it LOADED with vegetables (as a nutritionist, this makes me happy) and a rich red curry coconut sauce, but it also uses a super-speedy cooking technique with the tofu that I know you'll love.

 Everything comes together in one pan, and even with all the chopping involved you'll have dinner on the table in 30 minutes or less.
 And I'll tell you what - if you want to phone it in and use one of those packs of pre-chopped stir-fry veggies, it'll go even faster.
 No shame in that game.